sauravswarajj/signsetu-intern-challenge/README.md

 * **Next.js API**: The application uses the Next.js API for server-side rendering and API routes.

 For more information on the APIs used in the application, please refer to the API documentation.

+### 🧪 How to Test the Live Application

+Please follow these steps to test the core security feature:

+1.  **Visit the Live URL:** Navigate to **https://signsetu.sauravswaraj.com/**.
+2.  **Create an Account:** Use the "Sign up" button to create a new account with your email.
+3.  **Confirm Your Email:** Check your inbox for a confirmation link and click it to verify your account.
+4.  **Sign In:** You will be redirected back.
+Please sign in with the credentials you just created.
+5.  **Navigate to the Dashboard:** After signing in, you will be taken to the dashboard page.

+#### Expected Result

+The dashboard will display the title "Your Grades" but the list of grades will be **empty**.

+**This is the correct and expected behavior.** It successfully demonstrates that the Row-Level Security policy is working.
+As a new user, you have no grades in the database, and the policy is correctly preventing you from seeing grades that belong to other test users.

+---

 👤 Author
 -------------